Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/getting-started/javascript.md

 ---
 layout: docs
 title: JavaScript
-description: Bring Bootstrap to life with our optional JavaScript plugins.
+description: Bring Boosted to life with our optional JavaScript plugins.
 Learn about each plugin, our data and programmatic API options, and more.
 group: getting-started
 toc: true
 ---

 ## Individual or compiled

-Plugins can be included individually (using Bootstrap's individual `js/dist/*.js`), or all at once using `bootstrap.js` or the minified `bootstrap.min.js` (don't include both).
+Plugins can be included individually (using Boosted's individual `js/dist/*.js`), or all at once using `boosted.js` or the minified `boosted.min.js` (don't include both).

 If you use a bundler (Webpack, Rollup...), you can use `/js/dist/*.js` files which are UMD ready.

-## Using Bootstrap as a module
+## Using Boosted as a module

-We provide a version of Bootstrap built as `ESM` (`bootstrap.esm.js` and `bootstrap.esm.min.js`) which allows you to use Bootstrap as a module in your browser, if your [targeted browsers support it](https://caniuse.com/#feat=es6-module).
+We provide a version of Boosted built as `ESM` (`boosted.esm.js` and `boosted.esm.min.js`) which allows you to use Boosted as a module in your browser, if your [targeted browsers support it](https://caniuse.com/#feat=es6-module).

 {{< highlight html >}}
 <script type="module">
-  import { Toast } from 'bootstrap.esm.min.js'
+  import { Toast } from 'boosted.esm.min.js'

   Array.from(document.querySelectorAll('.toast'))
     .forEach(toastNode => new Toast(toastNode))